-In April 2013, the authorities moved to pedestrianize Club Street and the adjoining Ann Siang Road on weekend nights, cementing the neighborhood’s status as the site-du-jour for foodies and revelers.
+In April 2013, Singapore authorities moved to pedestrianize Club Street and adjoining Ann Siang Road on weekend nights, cementing the neighborhood’s status as the site-du-jour for foodies and bar hoppers.

 “Since the commencement of road closure, Club Street has been enjoying a lively and dynamic vibe,” says Rossetti.
 “We have noticed a 15% increase in weekend business due to an increase in walk-in guests.”

-Inspired by St. John’s, London’s nose to tail stalwart by Fergus Henderson, Wolf brings a never-before-seen vibrancy to Club Street via its menu of bizarre animal parts like beef lips, beef heart and pig’s head.
+Inspired by St. John’s, London’s nose to tail stalwart by Fergus Henderson, Wolf brings a never-before-seen vibrancy to Club Street with a menu of animal parts like beef lips, beef heart and pig’s head.

-Squeamish diners can fall back on Kurobuta pork chop and ribeye steak.
+Squeamish diners can always fall back on Kurobuta pork chop and ribeye steak.